AkashChauhanSoftEngi/Spring4MvcImplementInternationalization/README.md

 * Template example for Spring 4 MVC + JSP View with pure Java Configuration (no XML), using Maven build tool.
 * Spring4 + MVC, Integration without using the web.xml and Spring_Servlet.xml file.
 * By using WebMvcConfigurerAdapter class and WebApplicationInitializer interface to replace above files.
-* By Implementing HandlerInterceptor interface or extending handlerinterceptoradapter class

 > **###1.
 Technologies**
 * Spring 4.0.6.RELEASE